ZZirbel/daily-intelligence-chrome-extension/SETUP.md

 1. Open Chrome and go to: `chrome://extensions/`
 2. Enable **"Developer mode"** (toggle in top right)
 3. Click **"Load unpacked"**
-4. Navigate to and select your `ai-daily-dashboard` folder
+4. Navigate to and select your `chrome-daily-dashboard` folder
 5. The extension should appear in your extensions list

 ### Step 3.4: Test the Extension